Weeping Willow

 Issues and Troubleshooting

-• Diseases: Willow blight, crown gall, and black canker are common diseases.
-Pruning infected branches and applying fungicides can control outbreaks.
+• Willow blight, crown gall, and black canker are fungal diseases to watch for

 History and Folklore